This article explains how to submit an offsite prune request to remove data from the Datto Cloud using the Partner

 You can remove replicated snapshots from the Datto appliance's web interface.
 Adjusting your retention settings may also remove any undesired snapshot points; support may redirect your request towards retention modification if possible.

-Before submitting a prune request to tech support, verify what billing policy the device is under.
+Your billing policy contains information on how offsite data is stored, and subsequently billed.
 To find this information, go to the Partner Portal.
-Click the Status menu, and choose BCDR Status.
-Then, navigate to the device, and click on it.
-You will see the Device Spotlight in the left panel.
-Click on the Billing tab as shown in Figure 1.
+Click the Status dropdown, and choose BCDR Status.
+Navigate to your desired device, and click its name.
+You will see links to Info Cards on in the left panel.
+Click Billing Info as seen in Figure 1.

 The Offsite Audit Report is a detailed report that shows how your data is stored in the Cloud.
 It can give you some good ideas of which data you would like to remove.
 See the article Offsite Audit Report for more details on how to view and use this report.

 There are two methods to submit a prune request:

 - Needed information is placed in an organized manner, which can prevent confusion.